Carl Wanderer: Early years

 Wanderer, born in Chicago, was the son of German immigrants.
 He dropped out of school before he reached high school, but he was a diligent worker who saved money.
 By his twenties, Wanderer and his father were running a successful butcher shop.
-His mother suffered from mental illness and committed suicide while Wanderer was a teenager.
+His mother died by suicide when Wanderer was a teenager.

 Wanderer enlisted in the Illinois Cavalry and served under John Pershing in the latter's expedition against Pancho Villa in 1916.
 He served with distinction and became a lieutenant in the U.S. Army, seeing heavy action on the Western Front in World War I. Wanderer claimed to have been heavily decorated, but military colleagues later cast doubt on this claim.

 In late 1919, he married twenty-year-old Ruth Johnson, and the two moved in with Ruth's parents.
 Ruth became pregnant; reportedly, Wanderer became despondent upon hearing the news and became distant towards his family.
 Wanderer often told friends and family that he missed the Army and wished to reenlist, implying that Ruth opposed the idea.